 Students of these subjects are given the opportunity to visit businesses in the locality as well as farther afield.
 These field trips allow students see business in action and makes their classroom studies more relevant.
 Below is a flavour of the many activities in business and Accounting this year.

-The first term has been a busy one for the business department in SGS.
+This year was a busy one for the business department in SGS.
 The term has been marked by visits to business both in Sligo and farther afield.
 These field trips are central to the Business courses at both Junior and Senior level.
 Actually seeing business at work makes it all so real and relevant for the students and this experience is reflected in their understanding of the subject.
 The term started off with a visit by 1st yrs to a local small business, the TeaShed at Glencar.
 Later in the term they visited Butlers Chocolate Factory in Dublin and saw how a big business functions.
 In partnership with the HE students the 1st yrs set up their own small business, Sweet Dreams, and sold cupcakes to staff and parents at a stall in the foyer.
 The LCVP class visited Abbot Ireland as part of their Leaving Cert course and the 6th year Business class organised a Business Breakfast with Sligo Chamber of Commerce at which they donated a hamper to St Vincent de Paul.
 At an Accounting Workshop in Sligo IT Grace O’Sullivan won an i-pad in a business/accounting competition.
 Finally, four Junior Cert 2018 Business students were awarded Excellence Awards for their Junior Cert results.

 On Wednesday 10th October four TY students travelled to NUI Galway to collect special awards for Outstanding Achievement in the Junior Cert.